grtjn/mlvagrant/README.md

 Scripts for bootstrapping a local MarkLogic cluster for development purposes using [Vagrant](https://www.vagrantup.com/) and [VirtualBox](https://www.virtualbox.org/).

+Key feature:

+- Easy creation of VirtualBox VMs
+- Uses pre-built CentOS Vagrant base boxes
+- Supports MarkLogic 5 up to 8
+- Supports CentOS 5.11 up to 7.1
+- Automatic setup of cluster
+- Also installs MLCP, Java, NodeJS, Ruby, etc
+- Highly configurable
+- Scripts can be used for other servers as well

+## Description

 By default these scripts create 3 'grtjn/centos-6.7' Vagrant VMs, running in VirtualBox.
 The names and ips will be recorded in /etc/hosts of host and VMs with use of vagrant-hostmanager.
 MarkLogic (including dependencies) will be installed on all three vms, and bootstrapped to form a cluster.
 The OS will be fully updated initially, and "Development Tools" installed as well.
 Zip/Unzip, Java, MLCP, Nodejs, Bower, Gulp, Forever, Ruby, Git, and Tomcat will be installed, and configured.
 A bare git repository will be prepared in /space/projects.
 All automatically with just a few commands.

 Each VM takes roughly 2.5Gb.
 The VM template, together with 3 VMs will take about 10Gb of disk space.
 In addition, each VM that is launched will claim 2Gb of RAM, and 2 CPU cores.
 Make sure you have sufficient resources!